sckott/scott/vita.md

 Publications
 ------------
 +  Chamberlain, S.A., J.A.
 Rudgers, & K.D.
-Whitney. _Accepted_.
-Proximity to agriculture alters abundance and community composition of wild sunflower mutualists and antagonists. _Ecosphere_.
+Whitney.
+2013.
+Proximity to agriculture alters abundance and community composition of wild sunflower mutualists and antagonists. _Ecosphere_. [pdf][pdf16]
-+  Chamberlain, S.A. _Accepted_.
++  Chamberlain, S.A.
+2013.
 Consuming Article-Level Metrics: Observations and Lessons from Comparing Aggregator Provider Data. _Information Standards Quarterly_. [github][isqpaper] [pdf][pdf15] [web][isqweb]
 +  Chamberlain, S.A., S.M.
 Hovick,...et al...K.D.
 Whitney.
 2012.
 Does phylogeny matter?
 Assessing the impact of phylogenetic information in ecological meta-analysis. _Ecology Letters_ 15(6):627-636. [pdf][pdf14]
 +  Chamberlain, S.A., & J.A.
 Rudgers.
 2012.
 How do plants balance multiple mutualists?
 Correlations among traits for attracting protective bodyguards and pollinators in cotton (_Gossypium_). _Evolutionary Ecology_ 26:65-77. [pdf][pdf1]
 +  Holland, J.N., Chamberlain, S.A.and T.E.X.
 Miller.
 2011.
 Consequences of ants and extrafloral nectar for a pollinating seed-consuming mutualism: ant satiation, floral distraction, or plant defense? _Oikos_. [pdf][pdf2]